-After exchanging the greetings, Their Majesties reviewed the interior of the Monastery.
+After exchanging the greetings, The Royal Couple reviewed the interior of the Monastery.

 An exhibition was conducted in the form of panels with the information on the capitulations.

-The Curators explaining the contents of exhibition to King and Queen.
+The Curators explaining the contents of the exhibition to King and Queen.

 On March 22, 1518 King Carlos I signed with Ferdinand Magellan the capitulations of Valladolid, for which the Monarch put at his disposal an armada of five ships to seek a passage by sea to the newly discovered South Sea, in order to find a new route to the species, navigating to the west, at the same time granted him the title of captain of this armada, with advance and position of Governor of the lands that were discovered.